cs544-wisc/s24/p8/README.md

 terminal on your VM and following the directions.
 Please read the following cautions before running this command.

 ```
-gcloud auth application-default login --scopes=openid,https://www.googleapis.com/auth/cloud-platform,https://www.googleapis.com/auth/drive.readonly
+gcloud auth application-default login --scopes=openid,https://www.googleapis.com/auth/cloud-platform,https://www.googleapis.com/auth/drive.readonly,https://www.googleapis.com/auth/devstorage.read_write
 ```

 ### :warning: Caution

 1. While running the command, it will ask you to paste some link to your browser.
-If you have multiple Google accounts in your browser, and do not want this to select the default one, then do the following:
+If you have multiple Google accounts in your browser, choose the one that was used to redeem GCP credits.
-    * paste the link in an incognito mode
-    * login to the Google account of your choice
 2. **Be careful**, because if a malicious party were to gain access to your VM, they would have free access to all your Google Drive files (and more).
 For example, if your Jupyter is listening publicly (i.e.,